M-Hafez22/Javascript-the-Good-Parts-notes/chapters/5_Inheritance.md

 - If we create an object in the functional style, and if all of the methods of the object make no use of this or that, then the object is durable.
 - **A durable object** is simply a collection of functions that act as capabilities. that cannot be compromised by attackers.

+## Parts

+- An object can be composed out of a set of parts For example, you can create a function that provides the object it is passed with a number of methods (which are defined in this function), where each method is a part that is added to the object.